Table of Contents

 Since the original pilot program, both the concept of Cash and Counseling and the number of states in which it is available has expanded considerably.
 In addition, the name "Cash and Counseling" is dated.
 This concept is now referred to as Consumer Direction, Participant Direction, Self-Directed Care and a variety of other state-specific names.
 The organization tasked with the administration of the original Cash and Counseling program is now referred to as the National Resource Center for Participant-Directed Services (NRCPDS).

 The concept of consumer direction in care, which allows family members to be paid, now extends well beyond Medicaid.
 There are non-Medicaid programs, veterans’ programs and programs for life insurance and long term care insurance policyholders, all of which allow for family members to be paid caregivers.
-Currently forty-five states offer consumer direction in their Medicaid programs, twenty-three states have consumer direction in non-Medicaid or non-profit assistance programs, thirty-four states allow for some veterans’ care services to be self-directed and life and long term care insurance policy conversion programs are available in all 50 states.
+Currently forty-four states offer consumer direction in their Medicaid programs, twenty-two states have consumer direction in non-Medicaid or non-profit assistance programs, thirty-six states allow for some veterans’ care services to be self-directed and life and long-term care insurance policy conversion programs are available in all 50 states.

 Most people are introduced to Cash and Counseling programs when asking the question: Can I get paid to be a caregiver?
 While many of these programs allow family caregivers to be paid, they also offer an even greater benefit; the choice of care providers.
 Most Cash and Counseling programs, or in more contemporary language Consumer Directed Care programs, are based on Medicaid HCBS Waivers.